+Prerequisites: Passing Geometry Regents

-Prerequisites: Chemistry or Fundamentals of Physical Sciences with a grade of 80% or higher The topics include Measurement and mathematics, Mechanics, Energy, Electricity and magnetism, Waves, and Modern Physics.
+The topics include Measurement and mathematics, Mechanics, Energy, Electricity and magnetism, Waves, and Modern Physics.

 Non-Regents Lab Science

 Fundamentals of Physical Sciences (Physical Science)

 Physical Science is a full-year lab science course that investigates the fundamentals of Physics and Chemistry.
 Math skills will be called upon as force, motion, and energy are investigated.
 The properties of matter, atomic structure, and chemical reactions allow the student to acquire an understanding of the world around them at a microscopic level.
 Electricity, magnetism, and waves will be discussed as the student learns how these are formed and the features that characterize them.